fabiancruzcs/CTF-Writeups/Warmups/EICAR.md

 CertUtil: -hashfile command completed successfully.
 ```

-I observed that the MD5 hash value for the file "eicar" was 44d88612fea8a8f36de82e1278abb02f.
-Recognizing this hash as the potential flag, I used it for the challenge:
+The MD5 hash value for the file "eicar" was 44d88612fea8a8f36de82e1278abb02f.

+Flag for the challenge:

 ```
 flag{44d88612fea8a8f36de82e1278abb02f}